SJRnhqh/LaziTex/README.md

 ## ✨ Features

-- 🔍 **Smart Environment Detection** - Automatically detects your LaTeX installation and provides detailed diagnostics
+- 🔍 **Smart Environment Detection** - Automatically detects your LaTex installation and provides detailed diagnostics
-- 📦 **Auto Install/Update** - One-click installation or update of LaTeX environments (macOS supported)
+- 📦 **Auto Install/Update** - One-click installation or update of LaTex environments (macOS supported)
-- 🗑️ **Auto Uninstall** - One-click uninstallation of LaTeX environments with smart installation method detection (macOS supported)
+- 🗑️ **Auto Uninstall** - One-click uninstallation of LaTex environments with smart installation method detection (macOS supported)
 - 🌍 **Cross-Platform** - Seamless support for Windows, Linux, and macOS
 - 🎯 **Zero Configuration** - Works out of the box with TeX Live, MiKTeX, and MacTeX
 - 🚀 **Fast & Lightweight** - Built with Go for blazing-fast compilation
 - 💬 **Interactive REPL** - Interactive commands for check, install, uninstall, language switching, and more
-- 🧠 **AI-Powered** (Coming Soon) - Local AI assistance for writing and refining LaTeX documents
+- 🧠 **AI-Powered** (Coming Soon) - Local AI assistance for writing and refining LaTex documents
 - 🎨 **Multiple Modes** - TUI (Terminal UI) and REPL modes for different workflows

 ---